 Writing Fellows Program

-• Seminar-style examinations of contemporary scholarship in college composition and pedagogy
+• Rigorous study of contemporary scholarship in college composition and pedagogy

-• Individual mentorships with faculty highly-experienced in the teaching of college writing
+• Individual mentorships with faculty experienced in the teaching of college writing

 • Active peer consultations with fellow cadets in the West Point Writing Center

-For more information about the Writing Fellows Program, or to express your interest in participating, please contact Dr. Jason Hoppe, Director.
+For more information about the Writing Fellows Program or to express your interest in participating, please contact Dr. Jason Hoppe, Director.
+Current Faculty Mentors can click here for more information.